 Is Providence, Rhode Island worth visiting?
-In this session of The Everyday Bucket List Podcast my husband and I discuss why we love it.
-Get ideas for restaurants, river boat rides, street art & more.
-We also discuss what Providence Rhode Island is known for, things to do near the colleges and universities as well as other areas like Downtown Providence.
-Think of it as your mini Providence Rhode Island visitor’s guide.
+In this Everyday Bucket List Podcast session, my husband and I discuss why we love it.
+Get a wealth of ideas for restaurants, riverboat rides, street art & more.
+We also discuss what Providence, Rhode Island is known for, things to do near the colleges and universities, and other areas like Downtown Providence.
+Think of it as your mini Providence, Rhode Island visitor’s guide.

 If you want to receive more Everyday Bucket List Podcast episodes, get access to them regularly through your device.
 They’re sent your way as soon as they’re published.
 Subscribe on Apple Podcasts , Spotify or Stitcher today!

 It takes a great deal of time and energy to create episodes.
 In order for me to make great content for you, some of the resources below have affiliate links.
 If you purchase something through a link, I would make a small commission at no additional cost to you.

 I’m happy to welcome yours truly and my husband back to the Everyday Bucket List Podcast!

 What You’ll Learn About a Providence, Rhode Island Visit